-3. The Agribusiness Market Ecosystem Alliance (AMEA) is a global alliance of firms standardising the development of professional farmer organisations, with activities in Africa.
+1. The Agribusiness Market Ecosystem Alliance (AMEA) is a global alliance of firms standardising the development of professional farmer organisations, with activities in Africa.
 AMEA uses a cost-effective and integrated system of standards, assessments, training, materials and service providers, to give buyers, banks, and input suppliers greater confidence to engage in farmer organisation for stronger, more resilient supply chains.
 AMEA believes that professional farmer organisations are essential for poverty alleviation and food security, and that organisation and professionalisation are key for smallholders to survive and flourish as businesses.

 Small Foundation has provided AMEA with multi-annual funding to support its start-up phase and expand its operations.
 A Small Foundation representative is also a non-executive board member of AMEA.
-In 2017, AMEA continued to refine its value proposition and establish its operations.
+AMEA continued to refine its value proposition and establish its operations.
 It is still too early to assess the impact of AMEA's work.
-(2017 advance: €75,947)
+(2018 advance: €140,000, 2017: €75,947)

-4. The Aspen Network for Development Entrepreneurs (ANDE) is a global membership network of organisations that support entrepreneurship in emerging markets in order to create prosperity for the world's poor.
+2. The Aspen Network for Development Entrepreneurs (ANDE) is a global membership network of organisations that support entrepreneurship in emerging markets in order to create prosperity for the world's poor.
 Small Foundation supports the network's development and core activities, particularly in East and West Africa.
-Small Foundation also holds a seat on the Executive Committee for ANDE, which provides advisory guidance to the network's senior leadership.
+Small Foundation also held a seat on the Executive Committee for ANDE, which provides advisory guidance to the network's senior leadership and Small Foundation co-chairs the corporate lab of ANDE, which creates a space for learning and collaboration between large businesses, SGBs and the wider ANDE community.

-In addition to the successful continuation of its core activities in 2017, ANDE launched a collaborative effort to improve the entrepreneurial ecosystem in Uganda with direct support from Small Foundation.
-This engagement is expected to yield impact in 2018/2019.
-(2017 advance: €20,000, 2016: €122,214)
+In addition to the successful continuation of its core activities in 2018, Small Foundation continued to support ANDE's collaborative effort to catalyse the entrepreneurial ecosystem in Uganda.
+The findings of the first phase of this work were published in Sep 2018 and Small Foundation is working with ANDE to build phase 2.
+(2018 advance: €101,378, 2017: €20,000)

-5. Capria Ventures provides local fund managers in Africa and other emerging markets with training, warehousing of initial investments, seed capital, fund-operating tools and processes, mentoring, fundraising support, investment evaluation support, and access to a growing global network of other early-stage fund managers.
+3. Capria Ventures provides local fund managers in Africa and other emerging markets with training, warehousing of initial investments, seed capital, fund-operating tools and processes, mentoring, fundraising support, investment evaluation support, and access to a growing global network of other early-stage fund managers.
 It works with local fund managers who are setting up investment vehicles to deploy risk capital - equity, quasi equity and debt - to support small, fast-growing businesses that have the potential to be both profitable and impactful to low-income populations.
 Small Foundation supports Capria Ventures' work in Africa.